Mnichus3142/Python-snake/README.md

-# Snane in cmd written in python
+# Snake in cmd written in python